 The Roasted Red Pepper Spread is a quick and easy (particularly with the use of jarred roasted red peppers) spread perfect for pairing with crackers, flatbread, and vegetables.
 The savory spread has a smoky quality from the roasted peppers along with a bit of a kick from the ancho and cayenne peppers.

-Chad’s favorite was the Honey-Maple Salmon.
-This meal was the easiest of all.
+The Honey-Maple Salmon was the easiest of all.
 Salmon fillets are brushed with a honey maple mixture and baked for less than 15 minutes.
 Tracey mentions that she buys her honey and maple syrup from the Union Square Greenmarket.
 I missed this on our trip to NYC last year, but am definitely making it a priority this time.
 She also includes variations for a Feta and Herbes de Provence-Crusted Salmon and a Pistachio-Miso-Crusted Salmon.

 Fusilli with Spinach and Garlic-Parsley Butter is a great way to dress up fresh pasta found at your favorite market (Tracey recommends Piemonte Ravioli, Russo’s Mozzarella & Pasta, and Eataly).
 The al dente pasta is tossed with a parsley, lemon, and garlic-seasoned butter and wilted spinach.
 To serve, simply season with salt, pepper, and Parmesan.